Is Online Sports Betting Legal in Texas?

 While historically a dark place for legal gambling, Texas’s future as far as sports betting goes has gotten a bit brighter.

-There’s still a ways to go but with the introduction of a new bill to legalize sports betting we’re beginning to see a glimmer of light at the end of the tunnel.
+There’s still a ways to go but with the introduction of a new bill to legalize sports betting, we’re beginning to see a glimmer of light at the end of the tunnel.

 Estimates range, but the American Sports Betting Coalition believes legalized sports betting could inject nearly $2 billion dollars into the local economy and create over 9,000 jobs.
 With Texans already betting on sports illegally and in other states, new legislation may actually have a chance of passing.

 On the other side of the argument are groups like the General Baptist Convention of Texas which consists of roughly three million Texans.
-Not only are they against legal sports betting, they want to get rid of the entire state lottery.
+Not only are they against legal sports betting, but they also want to get rid of the entire state lottery.

 Rob Kohler is a lobbyist for the Baptist Convention and says the proposed tax on sports betting will hurt the poorest people in the state the most, similar to the lottery.